jamieleeming/tiny-leagues/docs/whatsapp-previews.md

 - Updated the `handleShare` function to use absolute URLs
 - Ensured consistent URLs between meta tags and sharing
+- Added cache-busting parameters to help with WhatsApp's aggressive caching

 ## Testing WhatsApp Previews